 San Francisco State University

 Nick Sousanis’s current research picks up threads from his ground-breaking dissertation in comics form, Unflattening.
-Unflattening (Harvard University Press, 2015) received the American Publishers Award for Professional and Scholarly Excellence in Humanities and the Lynd Ward Prize for Best Graphic Novel.
+Unflattening (Harvard University Press, 2015) received the American Publishers Award for Professional and Scholarly Excellence in Humanities, the Lynd Ward Prize for Best Graphic Novel, and was nominated for an Eisner Award.
 To date, it has been translated into French, Korean, Portuguese, and Serbian.
 His work explores the interplay between drawing, perception, and thinking, and the ways in which their intersection makes comics a fertile idea-space for creative and critical practice.
 This theorizing on the form in the form will further demonstrate the utility of comics as a powerful tool for communication in the scholarly sphere.
 Sousanis has visual essays widely, including in Nature.
 A highly sought after lecturer, he has presented his work at such institutions as Duke, Stanford, UCLA, and Microsoft Research, and the National Gallery of Art, along with keynote addresses at conferences for the Visitors Studies Association’s and the International Visual Literacy Association.
+He is the lead troublemaker on the project.
 His personal website is SpinWeaveAndCut.